AquaHubStudio/AquaHub/README.md

     </a>
 </p>

 [AquaHub](https://aquahub.studio) is an open source network built using [Svelte Kit](https://github.com/sveltejs/kit) as its frontend and [PocketBase](https://github.com/pocketbase/pocketbase) as its backend.
-The project's goal is to enable people to **share, discover and collaborate** on software projects through an easy and intuitive UI.
+The project's goal is to enable people from all around the world to **share, discover and collaborate** on software projects through an easy and intuitive UI.
 > ⚠️ Please keep in mind that AquaHub is currently in alpha version.
-Many features are missing and bugs are expected to happen.
+Many features are missing and critical bugs are expected.

+## 🚀 Our mission
+Our mission is to empower everyone to make their vision become reality.
+AquaHub provides a platform for new **and** experienced project founders to share their projects, connect with other like-minded people and celebrate their success with the community.
+Everyone on the platform is able to share their opinions and ideas with you to help you build the best project as possible.
+We offer a friendly and hate-free atmosphere where everyone is welcome and everyones opinion matters.

-## Installation
+## Connect with us
-To install your own instance of AquaHub, you will first have to setup PocketBase:

-1.
+Join our 💻 [Discord](https://https://discord.gg/PDWbT7DkPU) for more information about updates and events.

-## Constribute
+## 👷 Development Guide
 AquaHub is a community driven project and we appreciate every help we can get:
 - You can suggest new features or report bugs [here](https://github.com/AquaHubStudio/AquaHub/issues).
-- Please read the [Constributing guide]() before constributing code.
+- Please read the [Contributing guide](Contributing.md) before constributing to the code.